 We then moved on to a chilled Chilean Avocado Soup, made with coconut water, shallots, cilantro, and lime, and garnished with chopped walnuts and chives.
 This soup was so creamy and silky with a little bite from the acid of the lime and the slight heat of cayenne pepper, and would be wonderful any time of year.
 Now I know I have mentioned in the past that I am not a huge fan of raw onion, so I would cur down on the shallot a bit, myself, and I am curious to experiment with using coconut milk in place of the water, so see if it kicks up that coconut flavor a bit.

-As if all of this wonderful food and fabulous recipes weren’t enough, Foods From Chile provided each of the guests with a swag bag filled with a number of Chilean products.
-I am very excited to use the Sabor Merken and Las Doscientas Olive Oil to recreate some of these dishes, and create some new ones.
-I am also looking forward to sampling the Tamaya Chilean Blueberry Juice, Robinson Crusoe Mussels in Olive Oil, and, I think most especially, the Huerto Azul Fig Chutney with Merken (I am thinking a lovely baked brie appetizer, or some fancy pants grilled cheese).
-Finally, I am going to keep The Hubby’s hands off of the Casillero del Diablo Cabernet Sauvignon, so that I can join him in drinking it to celebrate the birth of the new little one in March.
+On top of the delicious food, Foods From Chile provided each guest with a swag bag filled with Chilean products.
+I’m very excited to use the Sabor Merken and Las Doscientas Olive Oil to recreate some of these dishes, and create some new ones.
+I’m also looking forward to sampling the Tamaya Chilean Blueberry Juice, Robinson Crusoe Mussels in Olive Oil, and, I think most especially, the Huerto Azul Fig Chutney with Merken.
+A lovely baked brie appetizer, or some fancy pants grilled cheese will be delicious.